dongchirua/dongchirua.github.io/_posts/2016-10-29-install-mongodb-using-replica-set.md

 **Verification**

-To verify, You can use this command
+To verify, you can use this command
 {% highlight bash %}
 mongo --host replicaSetName/host1[:porthost1],host2[:porthost1],host3[:porthost3] databaseToConnect
 {% endhighlight %}